DistributedProofreaders/guiguts-py/README.md

 ### Linux (Fedora)

 Instructions tested on Fedora Linux 42 (Workstation Edition).
+Note that Fedora Linux 43 is reported to include Python 3.14 and Tk 9.0 rather than Tk 8.6.
+Guiguts does not yet support Tk 9.0, so at the moment is not expected to run successfully on Fedora Linux 43.

 Fedora already has python3 installed.
-Note that python needs to be version 3.11 or above, and GG has been tested in versions up to 3.13.
+Note that python needs to be version 3.11 or above, and GG has been tested in versions up to 3.13 (see note above regarding 3.14).
 Fedora does not include the awthemes package (see step 2 below)

 1. Install pip, pipx, Tk & idle: `sudo dnf install pip pipx python3-tkinter python3-idle`